iCliniq logo

 What Is Black Eye?

 The eye is one of the important parts of the body that helps us see.
-The skin surrounding the eye is usually of normal color, but sometimes, there can be some discoloration, which can be physiological or pathological.
-One such condition is the black eye, which happens due to bruising under the skin that surrounds the eye.
+The skin surrounding the eye is usually normal in color, but sometimes, there can be some discoloration, which can be physiological or pathological.
+One such condition is black eye, due to bruising under the skin surrounding the eye.

 Another term used to describe this condition is shiner, which is medically termed a periorbital hematoma.
 It is also called raccoon eyes.
-As in this situation, the blood can be seen settling under the eyes and is mostly in conjunction with skull base fracture.
+In this situation, the blood can be seen settling under the eyes and is mostly in conjunction with a skull base fracture.

 What Causes Black Eyes?